-- 1 Select the pool you want to remove the lanes from. - 2 Right-click in the pool and select Remove All Lanes (Black Box). - NOTE: When a pool becomes a black box pool, the relationships between items inside the pool and other entities are hidden. - 3 To show all lanes right-click in the pool and select Show All Lanes. - NOTE: If you have the Validation option set to On, when there is only one lane, then that lane shares the name of the Pool and only the Pool name is displayed.
+- 1. Select the pool you want to remove the lanes from. - 2.
+Right-click in the pool and select Remove All Lanes (Black Box). - NOTE: When a pool becomes a black box pool, the relationships between items inside the pool and other entities are hidden. - 3.
+To show all lanes right-click in the pool and select Show All Lanes. - NOTE: If you have the Validation option set to On, when there is only one lane, then that lane shares the name of the Pool and only the Pool name is displayed.

-Removing one more Lanes from a Pool in the Diagram:
+Removing one more lane from a pool in the diagram:

-- 1 Select the lane(s) you want to remove. - 2 Right-click in the lane and select Edit > Delete.
+- 1. Select the lane(s) you want to remove. - 2.
+Right-click in the lane and select Edit > Delete.